xyproto/alienpdf/README.md

 ## Why?

-This project is just for fun, and for trying out PDF generation from Go.
+This project is just for fun, for generating letters from the mothership.

 ## Installation

-    go get -u github.com/xyproto/alienpdf
+    go get -u github.com/xyproto/mothership

 ## Usage

 Generate a PDF file:

-    ./alienpdf
+    ./mothership